ktor-doc-jp/ktor-doc-jp/advanced/utilities.md

 ).toList().formUrlEncode()
 ```

-URL encoded strings allow to have repeated keys, if you use a `Map<String, String>` as base, you won't be able to
-represent repeated keys.
+URL-encoded strings allow you to have repeated keys.
+If you use a `Map<String, String>` as base, you won't be able to represent repeated keys.
 {: .note}

 You can also construct it from a `Map<String, List<String>>` by *flatMapping* it first: